National Environmental Policy Act Compliance- Rebuild Florida Housing Repair and Replacement

 PROJECT BRIEF

-The U.S. Department of Housing and Urban Development allocated $616 million in Community Development Block Grant-Disaster Recovery funding to support long-term economic development, housing, and infrastructure recovery efforts following Hurricane Irma through the Florida Department of Economic Opportunity’s (DEO) Rebuild Florida Program.
+The U.S. Department of Housing and Urban Development (HUD) allocated $616 million in (CDBG-DR) Community Development Block Grant Disaster Recovery funding to support long-term economic development, housing, and infrastructure recovery efforts following Hurricane Irma through the Florida Department of Economic Opportunity’s (DEO) Rebuild Florida Program.

-- Review of the Federal Enforcement and Compliance History Online database to determine if releases or violations of environmental regulations including RCRA, NPDES, AIR, TRIS, ACRES, NPL, and TSCA have been reported and to determine compliance status with active facilities.
+Review of the Federal Enforcement and Compliance History Online database to determine if releases or violations or environmental regulations including RCRA, NPDES, AIR, TRIS, ACRES, NPL, and TSCA have been reported and to determine compliance status with active facilities.

-- Review of State databases for all Superfund, Brownfield, Petroleum, and Other Waste Cleanup sites.
-Environmental write ups for each site indicate if a toxic release has been reported, the status of the release, and if groundwater or soil contamination is present.
+Review of State databases for all Superfund, Brownfield, Petroleum, and other waste cleanup sites.
+Environmental write ups for each site indicate if toxic release has been reported, the status of the release, and if groundwater or soil contamination is present.

-- Consultation with the State Historic Preservation Office by historians that meet or exceed the Secretary of the Interior’s Standards for Treatment of Historic Properties.
+Consultation with the State Historic Preservation Office by historians that meet or exceed the Secretary of the Interior’s Standards for the Treatment of Historic Properties.